 Confused with all the options to stretch pizza dough by hand?

 Learning to stretch pizza dough by hand is a fun new skill to learn.
 After trying out many different techniques, this is the one that we find simplest to pick up, and also super quick if you are making a lot of bases.
-Watch Annette do it on this video double quick time!
+Watch it done on this video double quick time!

 Firstly ensure your dough is up to room temperature and nice and puffy.
 If you try to stretch pizza dough by hand while too cold it will be too resistant and you will likely tear the base.
 You will get to know as soon as you pick up the dough if it is ready to stretch or not.